 His upbringing was orthodox and as a youngster he attended Saint Peter's Church, Hackney Road.
 He was soon identified as one of the brightest pupils and appointed as a Sunday School teacher by the Reverend John Graham Packer.

-During his studies of the four gospels the young Bradlaugh wrote to Packer for advice and explanation of biblical inconsistencies, and was met with an unexpected and unfriendly response.
+During his studies of the four gospels the young Bradlaugh wrote to Packer for advice and explanation of biblical inconsistencies.
+He was met with an unexpected and unfriendly response.
 Packer condemned Bradlaugh to his parents and removed him from his post as a Sunday School teacher.
 Matters developed rapidly after this with Bradlaugh renouncing his religious beliefs.

 The Reverend Packer persuaded Charles Senior to give his son three days to change his mind.
 Bradlaugh did not hesitate or compromise and at the age of 16 left home and took up lodgings with Eliza Sharples, the former mistress and co-worker of Richard Carlile.
 As such he had philosophically and physically joined the ranks of radical freethought.